daq-db/daqdb/README.md

 #### Basic example

-This application (located in examples/basic) provides examples how to use fogkv API (initialization, basic CRUD operations, ...).
+This application (located in examples/basic) provides examples how to use FogKV API (initialization, basic CRUD operations, ...).